Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure

-This can be observed in Fig. \ref{fig:modified-psi-based-profiles-meshes} where the static liquid/vapor interface is shown for three different meshes and $G_w=-0.8$.
-Not knowing an analytic method to determine this parameter, a numerical procedure should be needed for each mesh and contact angle.
-For this reason, and to simplify the exposition, in the next section we present pool boiling results by using only the $\psi$-based model.
+This can be observed in Fig. \ref{fig:modified-psi-based-profiles-meshes} where the static liquid/vapor interface is shown for three different meshes and $G_w=-0.8$ (left), {and $\rho_w=1.7$ (right)}. {Up to our knowledge, there does not exist a simple analytic or numerical method to determine this parameter for a given mesh.
+To exemplify this, fixing the contact angle to 125.9$^\circ$, the corresponding values of $G_w$ were explored by employing a linear search for different meshes, the obtained values are shown in Table \ref{tab:gws}.
+It is possible to observe that the behavior of $G_w$ in terms of the mesh is non-trivial.
+Notice that this linear search is expensive, as to determine each of these values one needs to run a series of droplet-solid tests.
+For these reasons, and to simplify the exposition, the following Pool Boiling results are presented by using only the $\psi$-based model.}